 Tracking AI Mentions and Citations

 Monitoring AI mentions requires checking multiple platforms manually or using specialized tools.
-Publishers should test their brand and topic keywords on ChatGPT, Perplexity, and Google AI Overviews weekly.
+You can manually test your brand, topic questions on ChatGPT, Perplexity, and Google AI Overviews weekly.
+Or you can use recommended tools like Peec.ai, Ahrefs or SERanking for tracking citations and AI visibility.

 Manual tracking methods include: